jtm2021/lotto-tracker/README.md

 - ### Check Member Funds ###
     - This function displays the individual member's funds.
-It retrieves the first row of the funds worksheet and displays it for the user.
+It retrieves the first and second row of the funds worksheet and displays it for the user.

         ![Check Member Funds](images-readme/member-funds.png)
         ![Funds Worksheet](images-readme/funds-worksheet.png)